thsa/fxmolviewer/readme.md

 ### How to contribute

-Contact the author under the e-mail shown on www.openmolecules.org
+Contact the first author under the e-mail shown on www.openmolecules.org

 ### License

 FXMolViewer, showing and manipulating molecules and protein structures in 3D.
-Copyright (C) 2019 Thomas Sander
+Copyright (C) 2024 Thomas Sander & Joel Wahl

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by